fmirkowski/flash-attention-triton/README.md

-# Easy and hackable implementation of FlashAttention in Triton kernel
+# Easy and hackable implementation of FlashAttention in Triton kernels

----

 <div align="center">